How to Handle Twin Engine Boats

 Approach Techniques

-For parallel parking between boats, approach the space at an angle, stop forward motion using reverse on both engines, then use differential thrust to swing the stern in while walking the bow out.
-The boat pivots into the slip without the forward motion that risks collision.
+Parallel parking between two boats?
+Yeah, it’s possible and it’s not even that scary once you’ve done it a few times.
+Angle into the space, kill your forward motion with reverse on both engines, then use differential thrust to swing the stern in and walk the bow out.
+The boat rotates into the slip without that forward lunge that smacks gelcoat.
+Your neighbors will thank you.

 Leaving the Dock

-Departing tight slips showcases twin-engine advantages dramatically.
-Cast off lines, then use the dock-side engine in forward and the outside engine in reverse to swing the stern out.
-Once clear, shift both engines to forward and power away.
+Getting out of tight slips is honestly where I fell in love with twins.
+Cast off, put the dock-side engine forward and the outside engine in reverse, and the stern swings out.
+Once you’re clear, both engines forward and off you go.
+Takes about ten seconds.

 Wind and Current Compensation